def, return, None, and Call Flow

 print(value)

 The output is before, then inside, then 8.
-The assignment receives the return value 8; it does not receive the word printed inside the function.
+Defining double printed nothing.
+The assignment value = double(4) receives the return value 8; it does not receive the word printed inside the body.

 Featureprint()return

-Main jobWrites text to standard outputSends a value to the caller
+Main jobWrites text to standard outputSends a value back to the caller

-Common PCEP trapAssuming printed text is the resultMissing code skipped after return
+Common PCEP trapAssuming printed text is "the result"Code after return is silently skipped

-A function can print and return in the same call, but those actions are different.
-If a question asks for output, count printed text.
-If it asks for a value assigned to a variable, follow the return value.
+A function may both print and return in one call, but the actions are unrelated.
+If a question asks for output, count only printed text.
+If it asks for the value assigned to a variable, follow the return value.

 def label(x):